opencybersecurityalliance/stix-shifter/README.md

    3. Run setup: `python3 setup.py install`

-## 2. Running From the Source
+## 2. Running from the source

-You may also use `python3 main.py` script.
-All the options are the same as "As a command line utility" usage above.
+You may also use the `python3 main.py` script.
+All the options are the same as the command line utility described above.

 Example: